-This draft Contingency Measure Plan represents a joint strategy by South Coast AQMD and CARB for achieving the 108 tons per day of NOx reductions allocated to section 182(e)(5) measures needed to attain the 1997 8-hour ozone standard in 2023.
-Achieving the standard in this short timeframe represents a tremendous challenge for the South Coast region - especially given the meteorological factors in the region conducive to poor air quality - and will require significant deployment of near-zero and zero-emission technologies and substantial levels of incentive funding to accelerate turnover to these cleaner technologies.
+This draft Contingency Measure Plan represents a joint strategy by South Coast AQMD and CARB for achieving the 108 tpd of NOx reductions allocated to section 182(e)(5) measures needed to attain the 1997 8-hour ozone standard.
+Achieving the standard by 2023 represents a tremendous challenge for the South Coast region - especially given the meteorological factors in the region conducive to poor air quality - and will require significant deployment of near-zero and zero-emission technologies and substantial levels of incentive funding to accelerate turnover to these cleaner technologies.
 While California and South Coast AQMD continue to implement their ongoing efforts, federal actions and measures are absolutely critical for meeting this standard.
 Without significant reductions from federal sources, we will be unable to attain the 1997 ozone standard in 2023.

-The draft Contingency Measure Plan includes: 1) newly identified emission reduction strategies and innovative new measures; 2) additional incentive funding to transition to the cleanest available technologies; and 3) significant federal action and/or funding to achieve the required reductions from sources under federal responsibility.
+The Contingency Measure Plan includes: 1) newly identified emission reduction strategies; 2) additional incentive funding to transition to the cleanest available technologies; and 3) significant federal action and/or funding to achieve the required reductions from sources under federal responsibility.